-At the start of this article I spoke mostly about the benefits of embracing an idealist’s disposition.
-However I had not mentioned the continuous existential self-interrogation and feelings of futility that partner up with a desire to do more than the options that the conventional definition of ‘success’ present to me.
+At the start of this article I spoke about the benefits of embracing an idealist’s disposition.
+However, I did not mentioned the continuous self-interrogation and feelings of futility that partner up with a desire to do more than the options the conventional definition of ‘success’ present to me.
 Coping with the latter is especially difficult while I live in a society that has been attempting to funnel me into position from the moment I was conceived.
 What Paul Kronenberg and Sabriye Tenberken represented to me was a much-needed reaffirmation.

 Sabriye and Paul reaffirmed that the insatiable desire to do good in the world is not a petulant hope, not a foolish dream that takes some longer to grow out of than others.
-Instead it is a desire that is incessantly dismantled and extracted from us piece by piece as we enter and journey through adulthood.
-The desire to do good is replaced by a desire for status, for money and what ever it takes to acquire such vices.
-Fooled into thinking that passive consumption will culminate in happiness, but when does it end?
+Rather, it is a desire that is incessantly dismantled and extracted from us piece by piece as we enter and journey through adulthood.
+The desire to do good is replaced by a desire for status, for money, and what ever it takes to acquire them.
+Fooled into thinking that passive consumption will culminate into happiness, but when does it end?

 Of course there are anxieties that begin to permeate at the very thought of opting out of the crowded path towards conventional success but whether you choose to utilize it or not, there is a space to resist.
 It is there and it widens the more you ask yourself, ‘What do I really want?’

 “You see, I think the nicest thing about our work is that we found out how simple it all really is.”